Anas348/Travel-Mate/README.md

 # Travel-Mate
-AA platform to compare hotels, explore destinations, and plan trips with local attractions, all in one place.
+A platform to compare hotels, explore destinations, and plan trips with local attractions, all in one place.